Armaan4477/Smart-Aquarium-Control/rpi-collector/README.md

 - `GET /api/status`: Returns calibrated temps, relay states, override flags, error bitmasks (`active_errors`, `acknowledged_errors`) and time sync state.
 - `GET /api/logs`: Returns system logs.

 **Security**: Ensure your Raspberry Pi's IP address (e.g., `192.168.29.3`) is included in the `allowedIPs` whitelist within the ESP32 code so the collector can poll without authentication.
+If the IP is not whitelisted, the collector will use the `ESP32_USER` and `ESP32_PASS` credentials configured in `config.py` for HTTP Basic Authentication.